tophefo/IpCamera/README.md

 ## Supported Things

-If using the manual text configuration and/or when needing to setup HABPANEL/sitemaps, you are going to need to know what your camera is as a "thing type".
-These are listed in CAPS below and are only a single word.
+If using Openhab's manual text configuration or when needing to setup HABPANEL/sitemaps, you are going to need to know what your camera is as a "thing type".
+These are listed in CAPS below.
 Example: The thing type for a generic onvif camera is "ONVIF".

 HTTPONLY: For any camera that is not ONVIF compatible, yet still has the ability to fetch a snapshot or stream with a url.